-Crop Disaster Disaster Description Designation Number
+Crop Disaster Year Disaster Description Designation Number

-Year

 2018 Excessive moisture and flooding S4476

 2021 Excessive moisture and excessive rainfall S5053

 2021 Excessive Moisture S5088

 2021 Excessive Moisture S5089

 2021 Excessive Moisture S5105

-National Flood Insurance Program Participation
+National Flood Insurance Program

 The NFIP is a federal program administered through FEMA that enables property owners in participating communities to purchase insurance as a protection against flood losses.
 Communities must maintain eligibility in the NFIP by adopting and enforcing floodplain management regulations intended to prevent unsafe development in the floodplain, thus reducing future flood damage.
-FEMA creates flood maps, or FIRMs to support the NFIP.^{24,25} These flood maps are periodically updated and outline SFHA.
-The SFHA is the area where the NFIP floodplain management regulations must be enforced and the area where the mandatory purchase of flood insurance applies.26
+FEMA creates flood maps, or FIRMs to support the NFIP.
+These flood maps are periodically updated and outline SFHA.
+The SFHA is the area where the NFIP floodplain management regulations must be enforced and the area where the mandatory purchase of flood insurance applies.
+For more information regarding NFIP participation, see Section 3, County Profile, NFIP Participation.
+A table summarizing participating jurisdiction's participation in both the NFIP and CRS programs can be found below.